CSCfi/gpg-key-ring-refresher/docs/Configuration.md

 `WAIT_MAX_RANDOM_SECONDS_BETWEEN_REFRESH_REQUESTS=180`

+The maximum number of signatures permitted for a key by default, of course, YMMV (or, now that we are all so brexcited, a more appropriate expression in directively orthodox Brusselian EU speak would be VKPV).
+See, section `key_specific_signature_limits` below for overriding.

+`MAX_NUMBER_OF_SIGNATURES_PER_KEY=1000`

+The maximum number of new signatures permitted for a key by default during a single refresh run.
+See, section `key_specific_signature_limits` below for overriding.

+`MAX_NUMBER_OF_NEW_SIGNATURES_PER_KEY=100`

 ### 1.2.
 Section `][] hmmm___some_key_servers_are_also_needed  ]][`

 Here you can define the key servers that will be tried for key information.